Science-based parenting: finding your way

 Science-based parenting can help us avoid conflicting parenting trends - and find the answers that work best for our babies and our families.

-(This is an expanded version of an introductory chapter of my book, Baby Ecology.)
+(This is an expanded version of one of the chapters of my book, Baby Ecology.)

 When I think back to my first year as a mom, I remember feeling love beyond any experience I had yet had.
 I was swept off my feet by my fierce need to nurture and protect our baby, by her uniqueness and completeness… but also by worry and doubt.
 I was ready for the sleepless nights, but not for how huge the responsibility for a tiny person would feel.